 How effective is Cognitive Behavioural Therapy for IBS?

-When it comes to the actual research, there are many studies demonstrating that cognitive behavioural therapy is a very effective treatment for irritable bowel syndrome (IBS).
+There are many studies demonstrating that cognitive behavioural therapy is a very effective treatment for irritable bowel syndrome (IBS).

 In one study, 77% of patients who underwent CBT reported relief in their IBS symptoms, compared to just 21% of patients in the control group.
 CBT appears to be particularly effective for IBS patients who also suffer from anxiety or depression.